Charlie Chan's Chance: Critical reception

 Film critic Mordaunt Hall wrote in The New York Times that Chan "again proves himself to be the king-pin of criminologists," and that although the story is "somewhat confused," it has "some ingenious scenes, particularly one in which a vengeful Oriental hopes to kill Charlie Chan, but is foiled by a cat."
 Hall further noted that "Oland is the mainstay of this picture."

+Variety described the film as "a compact, frequently suspenseful and sufficiently convincing detective feature."
+The reviewer offered praise for the "realism" of the set design, including the New York City skyline as seen from a penthouse, and the "standout technical detail ... of the East River at night" which was described as "scenic excellence."

+Harrison's Reports gave a positive review, and wrote that the film was "The most entertaining detective and murder mystery produced in a long time; it holds one in tense suspense."